Donate to DanceArt

 Like a string quintet, the five dancers of Benita Bike's DanceArt perform with uncommon sensitivity to one another, bringing intense beauty and vibrancy to each delicately crafted, expressive movement.
 The company's work is known for its elegant performance, dramatic use of space and gesture to make sensitive observations on life.
 Benita Bike's choreography stands at the crossroads of past and present, blending the music and sensibilities of the past with evocative contemporary movement.
 For 35 seasons this company has performed near and far – from the California coast to New England and abroad – bringing concert dance and unique interactive outreach performances to audiences large and small.

 Benita Bike’s DanceArt has received decades of support from the City of Los Angeles Cultural Affairs Department and the Los Angeles County Arts Commission, along with support from various cities, colleges, libraries and art centers both in New England and in Los Angeles.
+In the 2017-18 season, the Company is supported in part by grants from the City of Los Angeles, the County of Los Angeles, the State of California, and the City of Culver City.
 Benita is a Massachusetts Artists Foundation Choreographic Fellowship recipient and a former Artist-in-residence at Massachusetts College of Art.
-She recently has received two ARC grants from the Center for Cultural Innovation.
+In addition, she has received two ARC grants from the Center for Cultural Innovation.

 "The DanceArt Company waxed musical when it appeared at the Assistance League in Hollywood recently [4/10/10].
 Its director, Benita Bike, is as interesting musically as she is visually in her choreography." - Beverly Hills Outlook